 Wondering where you can contribute your commercial kitchen’s redundant six microwaves for WEEE recycling?
 Several options exist for efficient electronic waste management; it’s a matter of knowing where to look.

-If you bought new microwaves to replace old ones, you can simply ask the shop to take away your old ones.
-Every company that supplies electrical good needs to provide customers with a way to recycle their electronics.
-This simple exchange of old for new is a very convenient way to recycle WEEE.
+If you’ve swapped old microwaves for new ones, the supplying shop could be your WEEE recycling solution.
+Every company that sells electrical goods must provide customers with a way to recycle their electronics.
+This easy exchange is a convenient method to recycle your electronics.

-If it’s a one off move, our partner company CollectEco can help.
-They provide waste collection, but with a difference.
-Collecteco work with businesses to donate reusable furniture, equipment and materials to good causes, like charities and schools.
-Check out their site for more information.
+If you’re managing electronic waste from a one-off move, our partner company CollectEco can assist.
+CollectEco takes a unique approach to waste collection, working with businesses to donate reusable furniture, equipment, and materials to deserving causes such as charities and schools.

 As we strive to meet our WEEE targets, adopting mindful electronic waste management strategies is essential.
 Whether it’s ensuring responsible business electrical waste disposal or choosing to recycle commercial kitchen appliances, every step towards proper waste electronics disposal makes a difference.